 - New Water Sources - Wells, Other Systems, etc.

 What are the sources of funds used to fund Water and Wastewater projects?

 The Arkansas Economic Development Commission administers the funds from the State Community Development Block Grant (CDBG) program used for Water and Wastewater projects.
 Non-entitlement cities and counties are eligible to apply for these State CDBG funds.
 Projects funded must certify that at least 51 percent of the households served are low or moderate income, based upon the HUD Section 8 income limits.
 Please contact Jean Noble, the Director of the Grants Management Division, at (501) 682-7389 for more information about the State CDBG water and wastewater grant program.

 The Arkansas Natural Resources Commission administers two Federal and three State programs which provide financial assistance through loans and grants to Arkansas entities for water and wastewater projects.
 Funds can be used for new or existing systems.
 Please contact Debra Dickson at (501) 682-0548 for information on the programs available through the Arkansas Natural Resources Commission.

 The USDA - Rural Development awards loan and grant funds to entities.
 Funds can be used for new or existing systems.
 Please contact Stephen Lagasse at (501) 301-3267 for more information on the USDA - Rural Development programs.

-Communities Unlimited assists entities in successful operation and maintenance of water/wastewater systems as well as short term financing.
+Communities Unlimited assists entities in the successful operation and maintenance of water/wastewater systems as well as short-term financing.
 You can contact Jerry Kopke at (479) 443-2700, ext.
 128, for more information about their funding and technical assistance programs.

 What has to be submitted to the Water/Wastewater Advisory Committee?